limefrogyank/MauiThreeJS/README.md

 Take a look at the JS folder under the ThreeJSPanel project.
 It has code that is VERY similar to my old DirectX code.
 The other magic is inside the csproj file of the ThreeJSPanel project.
 There's a section to kick off the npm compilation before the dotnet build.
 You can use either the BlazorThreeJS project or the MauiThreeJS project to start it off.

 This is all **sample** code.
-Don't expect it to work for you exactly as-is.
+Don't expect it to work for your scenario exactly as-is.
 You can add your own parameters to the `ThreeJSPanel` and interact with them your own way inside the panel.ts file.
 But this mimics the sample DirectX app when you start a C++/DirectX app using the VS template.

 ## Why would you want to do this?